Occupational Exposure

 Lawsuits Against Defendants

-Construction workers can sue companies that manufactured, sold, or used asbestos products without adequate warnings.
+Construction workers can sue companies that manufactured, sold, or used these materials without adequate warnings.
 Settlements average $1-2 million, with verdicts sometimes reaching $10-20 million or more.

 Union Benefits